nemo794/nisarqa/README.md

 ## Copyright
 Copyright (c) 2024 California Institute of Technology ("Caltech").
+U.S.
-U.S. Government sponsorship acknowledged.
+Government sponsorship acknowledged.
 All rights reserved.

+## License

+This software is licensed under your choice of BSD-3-Clause or Apache-2.0 licenses.
+The exact terms of each license can be found in the accompanying [LICENSE-BSD-3-Clause.txt] and [LICENSE-Apache-2.0.txt] files, respectively.

+[LICENSE-BSD-3-Clause.txt]: LICENSE-BSD-3-Clause.txt
+[LICENSE-Apache-2.0.txt]: LICENSE-Apache-2.0.txt

+SPDX-License-Identifier: BSD-3-Clause OR Apache-2.0